Thanks to some choice services, it takes minimal effort to start both free and paid newsletters.

 The service has features to keep track of your mailing list, past newsletters, replies from readers, and click-through rates.
 It has a few other settings to customize your newsletter.
 That’s about it.

 TinyLetter does not force you to unnecessarily jump through several hoops and wrangle with a large feature set to create and send a simple, informal letter to your subscribers.
 As such it may not be a great choice for a business newsletter, which often requires extensive features for management and analytics.
-For a more in-depth look at this free service, go back in time to this TinyLetter introduction.

 When Gumroad launched in 2012, it wowed everyone with its startlingly simple approach to selling digital products.
 In August 2013, it introduced the option to sell subscriptions as well.
 Take advantage of this feature to put up a paid newsletter.